 Refines Signs of Ageing

 Ageing signs such as fine lines, wrinkles, ageing spots are some of the most relevant signs of ageing which can be noticed in late 30s but due to stressful lifestyle that people lead today, premature ageing is no far.
-Shea butter is loaded with anti-oxidants and somewhat provides sun protection as it contains spf 3-4.
+Shea butter for body is loaded with anti-oxidants and somewhat provides sun protection as it contains spf 3-4.
 Thus, better load up your skincare routine with this moisturizing ingredient and get youthful skin!
-Vitamins A and E not only moisturize but also make your skin seem younger and healthier.
-This hydrating ingredient helps to regenerate cells and boost elasticity of your skin as well.
-Its collagen-stimulating characteristics give you plump-looking skin.
+Vitamins A and E makes your skin seem younger and healthier.
+This ingredient helps to regenerate cells and boost elasticity of your skin as well.

 Prevents Breakage in Hair